jaguardado123/3326-lab-13/README.md

 **Test Your Code:**

 Unlike previous labs, this lab includes test cases.
-Run the following commands in your terminal to test your code:
+Run the following command in your terminal to test your code:

 ```
-./build.sh
 ./test.sh
 ```